Ian Gawler: Early life and career

 Gawler was born in 1950 to Alan Gawler, an engineer, and Billie Gawler (née Gray) in Melbourne, Australia.
 After graduation from the University of Melbourne, he worked as a vet in a mixed practice at Bacchus Marsh and Melton, Victoria in 1973 with a special interest in horses and surgery.

-Cancer diagnosis, treatment and criticism
+Illness, treatment and criticism

 In 1974 Gawler was diagnosed with osteosarcoma.
 Resultant surgery involved amputation through the hip.
 Late in 1975, it was diagnosed that the bone cancer had metastasised and spread to lymph nodes inside his pelvis and mediastinum before spreading more widely on the surface of his sternum and through his left lung.

 In December 1975, with the assistance of Australian psychiatrist Ainslie Meares, who believed that meditation could alter the course of, or even cure cancer, Gawler adopted a regime of intensive meditation.
 He also followed a Gerson diet and pursued a program of research, introspection and personal development.
 In February 1976 his doctors gave him only a few weeks to live.